ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 The Capstone Proposal is a short, roughly 5-page document, designed to establish the scope of your capstone project.
 In the Proposal, you clearly state your Central Hypothesis and Specific Aims.
 You then detail the project approach and the steps that you will take to ensure scientific rigor in your project.

  This will help you and your mentor review your experimental design and ensure that your experiments have scientific rigor.
-This will also help define  with your committee.
+This will also help you define the scope and expectations of your project with your committee.

 ### ONLINE Resources